 But in 2000 all pension benefit payments in New York State were retroactively increased for all the years of inflation going back to the 1970s.
 With future cost of living increases mandated as well – with a minimum 1.0% increase even in years when there is no increase in the cost of living.
 That was the largest retroactive pension increase of them all.
 The greatest beneficiaries were Lindsay’s Tier I teachers, now in Florida, whose retroactive benefit increase had wrecked the schools (and policing and mass transit) in the 1970s.

 Also in 2000 the 3.0% contribution to the pension fund by the teachers themselves was eliminated for those who had worked at least 10 years.
 Since the UFT salary scale is structured to provide low starting and early career pay, to make teaching less attractive, and sky high pay just before retirement, to inflate the final salaries on which pension benefits are paid, NYC teacher contributions to their own pensions plunged.
+I estimate that over their careers teachers got to pay 75 percent less for their own pensions as a result of that deal.

 When NYC TRS was founded in 1917, in contrast, teachers were required to pay half of the total funding requirements of the pension fund, with taxpayers paying for the other half.
 In FY 2016 NYC taxpayers made 95.6% of the contributions to the NYC Teacher Pension fund – the members made 4.4% of the contributions.
 That includes those hired in 2013 and afterward, who under Tier VI are in theory required, once again, to contribute one half the money required to fund their diminished pension benefits.
 But what will they actually be required to pay?
 The UFT has six more years to once again order the New York State Legislature to eliminate pension contributions by teachers who have worked then or more years.